Decisions Near the End of Life

 Developing and Implementing End-of-Life Organizational Guidelines

-- Healthcare executives should thoughtfully review their facility’s policies regarding the application of the law, keeping in mind state by state differences exist concerning physician-assisted suicide or aid in dying.
+• Healthcare executives should thoughtfully review their facility’s policies regarding the application of the law, keeping in mind state by state differences exist concerning medical aid in dying.
 Organizational policies should reflect the organization’s values in relation to the law.
-Healthcare executives and providers, along with the ethics committee and legal counsel, should be active participants in the development of local practices and policies.
+Healthcare executives and providers, along with the ethics committee, the compliance committee and legal counsel, should be active participants in the development of local practices and policies.

 Ensuring Available End-of-Life Care Support for Patients, Families and Staff Members